 Mark is the Unit Leader at the Virginia Coop Unit and works primarily on non-game wildlife in forested systems in the Appalachians

-Rob is an Assistant Professor of Wildlife Ecology at the University of Wisconsin-Stevens Point and works primarily on carnivore ecology with a particular emphasis on species in the southwestern United States.
+Rob is an Assistant Professor of Wildlife Ecology at South Dakota State University and works primarily on carnivore ecology with a particular emphasis on species in the southwestern and midwestern United States.

 Erik Olson, Northland College